Loyalton, California: Local

-Because Loyalton is Sierra County's most populous municipality and its only incorporated city, the location of the Sierra County Board of Supervisors twice-monthly meetings alternate between Downieville, Sierra County's county seat, and the city of Loyalton.
+Because Loyalton is Sierra County's most populous community and its only incorporated city, the location of the Sierra County Board of Supervisors twice-monthly meetings alternate between Downieville, Sierra County's county seat, and the city of Loyalton.

-The City of Loyalton’s total expenditures for 2012 were $1.2 million, funded mostly from outside sources such as federal and county grants.
+The City of Loyalton's total expenditures for 2012 were $1.2 million, funded mostly from outside sources such as federal and county grants.
 Local tax collection revenue that year was $163,000.
 In 2016, the city recovered over $400,000 that had been embezzled by an employee but it still faces an $80,000 budget shortfall.

 In 2012, the Loyalton City Council decided to withdraw from CalPERS because its last employee with a guaranteed pension had retired.
 The city had been fully paying its required annual contribution of $30,000 and had only four remaining pensioners.
 CalPERS then demanded $1.6 million from the city.
 CalPERS publicly uses actuarial present value to calculate member contributions but when a member withdraws it utilizes a non-public calculation to define unfunded liabilities.
 Loyalton has not yet paid the bill so CalPERS is charging 7.5% annual interest and had sent a final demand letter in September 2016.